hnw/openwrt-packages-nkf/README.md

 # How to build

-To build these packages, add the following line to the feeds.conf in the OpenWrt buildroot:
+To build these packages, add the following line to the feeds.conf in the OpenWrt buildroot/SDK environment:

 ```
+$ cp feeds.conf.default feeds.conf # if needed
 $ echo 'src-git hnw_nkf https://github.com/hnw/openwrt-packages-nkf.git' >> feeds.conf
 ```